byuaphasia/apraxiator/README.md

 # Apraxiator
 Server implemented in python for speech pathology tests.
 Focuses on Word Syllable Duration (WSD) calculations.
+Running "run.sh" will install the necessary dependencies and run the server on a linux machine.
+Runs on port 8080.
+A healtcheck endpoint is available for testing at /healtcheck.

 ## API Endpoints